Skip to main content

-In a historic announcement made overnight in Spain, Perth has officially been named the host city for the 2030 Gay Games, triumphing over Denver, Colorado in a competitive global bid.
+In a historic announcement made on Tuesday, 28 October 2025 in Spain, Perth has officially been named the host city for the 2030 Gay Games, triumphing over Denver, Colorado in a competitive global bid.
 This marks a monumental win for Australia’s LGBTQIA+ community and positions Perth as a global leader in inclusive sport.

 The decision concludes a two-year selection process involving 25 cities across five continents.
 The announcement was met with excitement and pride, especially from key stakeholders PrideWA, The Event Team and Team Perth, who played an integral role in the bid process.